EricaLinaG/Emacsn/README.md

       You'll probably want to make this your own.

   - Step 1: Get this repo from here or from your fork and `cd` into it.
-    I usually just clone it into my Home directory.
+    I usually just clone it into my home directory.

 ```shell
     cd